-This strategic approach helps companies becomes mutually aware of what’s going on between them, find adequate ways to communicate and solve the problem efficiently.
+This strategic approach helps companies become mutually aware of what’s going on between them, and find adequate ways to communicate and solve the problem efficiently.
 Here are the benefits of having a solid relationship with your suppliers:

 Modern manufacturers work with a multitude of suppliers, and supply chains are getting more complicated.
-The growing need to lower prices for the consumer is causing margins are squeezing like never before.
+The growing need to lower prices for the consumer is causing margins to squeeze like never before.

 To maintain profitability and increase efficiency, these companies are turning to supplier relationship management as a controlled and systematic approach to sourcing the goods and materials they need

 The key factors of Supplier relationship management are: